denoland/docs/runtime/fundamentals/http_server.md

 HTTP/2 on the server, you add the protocols here, as the protocol negotiation happens during the TLS negotiation with the client and server.

-> ℹ️ Generating SSL certificates is outside of the scope of this documentation.
-> There are many resources on the web which address this.

-### Handling connections
+## Handling connections

 Once we are listening for a connection, we need to handle the connection.
 The return value of `Deno.listen()` or `Deno.listenTls()` is a `Deno.Listener` which is an async iterable which yields up `Deno.Conn` connections as well as provide a couple methods for handling connections.

-To use it as an async iterable we would do something like this:
+To use it as an async iterable you would do something like this:

 ```ts
 const server = Deno.listen({ port: 8080 });